Zellic/move-prover-examples/README.md

 work, we would have to write an inductive proof that the stopping time of every 64-bit input is less than 10,000, and add it as a loop invariant.
-No general proof bounding stopping times exists at this time, though it may be possible to find one for the restricted inputs.
+No general proof bounding stopping times exists at this time, though it may be possible to find one for the restricted input size.

 Though writing loop invariants can be hard, we can still use them to do some pretty cool stuff.
 Let's say we write a utility function `max` that finds the